-If lightning or thunder can be heard or seen, coaches will stop activity and seek protective shelter immediately.
-Coaches will allow 30 minutes to pass after the last sound of thunder or a lightning strike before resuming play.
+If lightning is seen or thunder can be heard, coaches will stop activity and seek protective shelter immediately.
+Coaches will allow 30 minutes to pass after the last sound of thunder or a lightning strike before resuming activity.

 HEAT ACCLIMATIZATION POLICY